phillipi/pix2pix/README.md

 	DATA_ROOT=/path/to/data/ name=expt_name which_direction=AtoB th train.lua
 ```

-Switch 'AtoB' to 'BtoA' to train translation in opposite direction.
+Switch `AtoB` to `BtoA` to train translation in opposite direction.

-Models are saved to './checkpoints/expt_name' (can be changed by modifying 'opt.checkpoint_dir' in train.lua).
+Models are saved to `./checkpoints/expt_name` (can be changed by modifying `opt.checkpoint_dir` in train.lua).

-See 'opt' in train.lua for additional training options.
+See `opt` in train.lua for additional training options.

 ## Test
 ```bash
 	DATA_ROOT=/path/to/data/ name=expt_name which_direction=AtoB phase=val th test.lua
 ```

-This will run the model named 'expt_name' in direction 'AtoB' on all images in '/path/to/data/val'.
+This will run the model named `expt_name` in direction `AtoB` on all images in `/path/to/data/val`.

-Result images, and a webpage to view them, are saved to './results/expt_name' (can be changed by modifying 'opt.results_dir' in test.lua).
+Result images, and a webpage to view them, are saved to `./results/expt_name` (can be changed by modifying `opt.results_dir` in test.lua).

-See 'opt' in test.lua for additional testing options.
+See `opt` in test.lua for additional testing options.

 ## Display UI
 Optionally, for displaying images during training and test, use the [display package](https://github.com/szym/display).